Liberontissauri/Save-It-Game-Save-Manager/README.md

 - Import and export savedata;
 - Automatically copy the savedata stored in the program folder to the respective paths;
+- Create backups of the stored data in zip files;
+- Import those same files into the program from another computer;
 - Send the savedata to google drive (Not Implemented).

 ![demo1](https://i.imgur.com/JMP5RpF.png)